MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SearchDocumentFormat.md

 # Set-SearchDocumentFormat

 ## SYNOPSIS
-!!!
-Exchange Server 2013

 This cmdlet is available only in on-premises Exchange.

 Use the Set-SearchDocumentFormat cmdlet to enable or disable the file format for Exchange Search.

-When you disable a file format for content indexing by Exchange Search, contents of the file become unsearchable by Exchange Search clients such as Microsoft Office Outlook Web App, Microsoft Outlook in online mode, and In-Place eDiscovery.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

-This cmdlet is available only in on-premises Exchange.

-Use the Set-SearchDocumentFormat cmdlet to enable or disable the file format for Exchange Search.

-When you disable a file format for content indexing by Exchange Search, contents of the file become unsearchable by Exchange Search clients such as Outlook on the web, Microsoft Outlook in online mode, and In-Place eDiscovery.
+When you disable a file format for content indexing by Exchange Search, contents of the file become unsearchable by Exchange Search clients such as Outlook on the web, Microsoft Outlook in online mode and In-Place eDiscovery.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).